The

 Doggie doos

-Walked along, path
+Walked along,

-bare, but for a pile of flies sniffing a feast.
+bare, but for a pile

 Lolly Paper

-Wafts along on a breeze of chance, dances
+Wafts along on a breeze of chance,

-merry tangos in an effort to refuse conformity.
+in an effort to refuse

 The child on the bike.

-I waltz left, slowly a BMX with
+I waltz left, slowly

-deranged nine year old tries to run me down in uncontrolled madness, happy smiles.
+tries to run me down

 A Car Backs out of a driveway.